andrewbanchich/shreddit/README.md

 Options:
   -u, --username <USERNAME>
-          Your Reddit username [env: SHREDDIT_USERNAME=your_username] -p, --password <PASSWORD>
+          Your Reddit username [env: SHREDDIT_USERNAME=] -p, --password <PASSWORD>
-          Your Reddit password [env: SHREDDIT_PASSWORD=SuperSecretPassword123]
+          Your Reddit password [env: SHREDDIT_PASSWORD=]
       --client-id <CLIENT_ID>
           To create client credentials, you need to navigate to `https://www.reddit.com/prefs/apps/`, click `create another app...` and fill out the form.
-Select the `script` type, and set `redirect uri` as `http://localhost:8080` [env: SHREDDIT_CLIENT_ID=lk4j56lkj3lk4j5656]
+Select the `script` type, and set `redirect uri` as `http://localhost:8080` [env: SHREDDIT_CLIENT_ID=]
       --client-secret <CLIENT_SECRET>
-          The client secret from when you created client credentials [env: SHREDDIT_CLIENT_SECRET=kl2kj3KJ345lkhRAWE] --dry-run
+          The client secret from when you created client credentials [env: SHREDDIT_CLIENT_SECRET=] --dry-run
           If set, shreddit will not modify or delete anything.
 It will simply log what it would do if not in dry run mode.
-This allows you to preview the plan of action before executing [env: SHREDDIT_DRY_RUN=false]
+This allows you to preview the plan of action before executing [env: SHREDDIT_DRY_RUN=]
       --thing-types <THING_TYPES>
-          What "things" you want to delete [env: SHREDDIT_THING_TYPES=posts,comments] [default: posts comments] [possible values: posts, comments, friends]
+          What "things" you want to delete [env: SHREDDIT_THING_TYPES=] [default: posts comments] [possible values: posts, comments, friends, saved-posts, saved-comments]
       --before <BEFORE>
-          [env: SHREDDIT_BEFORE=2023-01-01T00:00:00Z] [default: "2023-03-02 17:49:30.225134209 UTC"]
+          [env: SHREDDIT_BEFORE=] [default: "2023-06-25 03:57:45.521916818 UTC"]
       --max-score <MAX_SCORE>
-          [env: SHREDDIT_MAX_SCORE=100]
+          [env: SHREDDIT_MAX_SCORE=]
+  -r, --replacement-comment <REPLACEMENT_COMMENT>
+          Allows a user to specify a custom string as their comment replacement text [env: SHREDDIT_REPLACEMENT_COMMENT=] [default: "Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum."]
       --user-agent <USER_AGENT>
-          The User-Agent for Reddit API requests [env: SHREDDIT_USER_AGENT=ShredditRustClient] [default: ShredditRustClient] --gdpr-export-dir <GDPR_EXPORT_DIR>
+          The User-Agent for Reddit API requests [env: SHREDDIT_USER_AGENT=] [default: ShredditRustClient] --gdpr-export-dir <GDPR_EXPORT_DIR>
           The path of the directory of the unzipped GDPR export data.
-If set, `shreddit` will use the GDPR export folder instead of Reddit's APIs for discovering your data [env: SHREDDIT_GDPR_EXPORT_DIR=/home/you/Downloads/export_yourusername_20230101]
+If set, `shreddit` will use the GDPR export folder instead of Reddit's APIs for discovering your data [env: SHREDDIT_GDPR_EXPORT_DIR=]
-      --edit-only <EDIT_ONLY>
+      --edit-only
-           When set 'true', no items will be deleted.
-Items (comments) will still be modified though.
-           [env = SHREDDIT_EDIT_ONLY=true/false, default_value = false]
-  -h, --help
+          If specified, comments will only be edited, not deleted. - Requires gdpr_export [env: SHREDDIT_EDIT_ONLY=] -h, --help
           Print help
   -V, --version